What was the population of Myaamia (Miami Indian) villages pre-contact with Europeans?

 The short answer is at least 10,000 to 12,000.
 However, the longer answer is trickier.

 It is extremely difficult to estimate Miami Indian population numbers prior to the period of European contact for at least three main reasons.
 First, it is extremely difficult to connect the archaeological record of villages from the late 1400s directly to Miami speaking communities.
 While scholars can estimate the populations of these villages, they don’t know for sure which villages were Miami.
 Second, waves of disease epidemics swept through North America in the 1500s.
 This was over 100 years before our ancestors first met the French.
 Mortality rates from these “virgin soil” epidemics of small pox and measles ran anywhere from 50-90%.
 These cataclysmic death rates threw our ancestors villages into chaos.
 Third, waves of warfare – often called “the Beaver Wars” – caused additional disruption and chaos.
-It was in this context of disruption that the our ancestors and the French first encountered each other (to read more about this period follow this link).
+It was in this context of disruption that the our ancestors and the French first encountered each other (more information can be found in our The Myaamia-French Encounter post).
 It was in these chaotic moments that the French made their first estimates of Miami population.